Polling as Vote Suppression

 What kind of disinformation?
 Woefully and perhaps intentionally inaccurate polling.
 Think about it: Are you more inclined to head to the polls, stand in a long line, and vote for your candidate if you think it’ll make a difference?
 Of course.
 No one disputes this.
 But neither should anyone dispute the notion that a voter whose candidate is hopelessly behind is less likely to head to the polls than a voter whose candidate is comfortably ahead.
 Why?
 Because we humans gravitate toward winners, not losers.
 It’s why the Yankees sell more swag than the Phillies, and ‘Bama more than Vandy.
 And it’s this aversion to losers that’s exploited by inaccurate polls and the perfidious pollsters who produce them.

-There’s a word, in fact, for a willfully inaccurate poll.
-It’s called a lie.
+There’s a word, in fact, for a willfully inaccurate polling.
+It’s called “pollaganda,” a hybrid word mix of polling and propaganda coined by Mark Alexander.
 Accordingly, there’s also a word for the “professionals” who produced polls showing Donald Trump losing to Joe Biden by 8, 9, 10, 11, even 17 points.
 They’re called liars.

 Merely calling them liars, though, is too tame an indictment.
 They’re vote suppressors, and they should be shamed out of polite society.